haiku/website-inc/content/about/_index.md

 ## Current Board Members

-Haiku, Inc. currently has 4 titled positions made up of board members.
+Haiku, Inc. currently has 4 titled positions filled by the pool of board members:

 * **President:** Axel Dörfler
 * **Vice President:** Rene Gollent
 * **Treasurer:** Ryan Leavengood
 * **Secretary:** Alexander von Gluck IV

-The board of directors is currently made up of 6 individuals from the community.
+The board of directors is currently made up of 6 board-elected individuals from the community:

 * **Board of Directors:**
   * Axel Dörfler (axeld)